An operator splitting analysis of Wasserstein--Fisher--Rao gradient flows: Introduction

-This is particularly relevant when the computational budget is limited, as the speed up due to splitting is mostly observed in the early iterations.
-We thus claim that the continuous time process need not be the target of our numerical approximations but rather the splitting scheme which gives us the fastest convergence given $\pi, \mu_0$.
-This then paves the way for the development of practical numerical algorithms (i.e. space-time discretisations) that approximate the operator split WFR flow rather than the fully coupled WFR gradient flow.
-There are a myriad schemes for numerically approximating both W \cite{NEURIPS2019_6a8018b3_salim, salim2020wasserstein, mou2021high} and FR \cite{nusken2024transport, maurais2024sampling, Wang2024, korba2022adaptive, chen2023sampling} flows and we leave their detailed investigation to future work.
+Here we demonstrate that in the context of PDE based gradient flows, a carefully chosen splitting can exhibit faster convergence to the target than the exact dynamics.
+In particular, we demonstrate that numerical error introduced by operator splitting can be exploited to accelerate convergence to equilibrium.
+A particular advantage of this observation is that ordering of the operators does not affect computational cost, and thus speed-up can be obtained without introducing additional numerical approximations.
+This is particularly relevant when the computational budget is limited, as the speed-up due to splitting is mostly observed in the early iterations.
+We thus claim that the continuous time process need not be the target of algorithmic implementations, but rather the splitting scheme and associated step size/time horizon over which each operator is solved which yields the fastest convergence given $\pi, \mu_0$.
+Alternatively, existing algorithmic implementations that involve alternating between a single numerical discretisation step of W and FR operators may benefit from instead having a sequence of $n$ W steps, followed by a sequence of $n$ FR steps (or vice versa).
+In this work, we focus on exact splitting, i.e. we do not consider numerical schemes to approximately solve the W and FR flow.
+There are a myriad schemes for numerically approximating both W \cite{NEURIPS2019_6a8018b3_salim, salim2020wasserstein, mou2021high} and FR \cite{nusken2024transport, maurais2024sampling, Wang2024, korba2022adaptive, chen2023sampling} flows, we leave their detailed investigation to future work.